When it comes to Medicare, seniors have plenty of different options. One of these options is a Medicare Advantage Plan.

-Aetna has a wide network of doctors, hospitals, and many other benefits.
-If you have more than one doctor you want in your network an Aetna plan might be the best plan for you.
+Aetna has a vast network of doctors, hospitals, and many other benefits.
+If you have more than one doctor you want to see; an Aetna plan might be the best plan for you.

 The network of pharmacies is also extensive, making filling your prescription someplace nearby easier.
 Many of the preferred generic drugs start at just $1.

 Humana has been providing Medicare Advantage coverage for over 20 years.
 With over 8.5 million Medicare members, Humana Medicare Advantage plans have some of the lowest out of pocket costs.

 Some out-of-pocket maximums are as low as $2,200.
 If this plan is in your service area, that would mean the most you can spend on copayments and coinsurances for the year is $2,200.

 If you have high health care expenses, a Humana Plan might be the plan for you.
 Many of Humana Medicare Advantage plans come with additional benefits and resources to support your well-being.
 Most Advantage plans are including fitness programs and access to more than 13,000 fitness centers, convenient mail-order pharmacy services, and a 24/7 nurse advice line.

 Silver Sneakers gives you access to gyms and exercise classes throughout the United States, with no membership fees required.

 Also, two Medicare Advantage contracts in Florida and Tennessee have a 5-star rating on CMS.
 5-star plans have a Special Enrollment Period option; so, if you don’t have a 5-star plan, you can enroll in the high-quality plan anytime during the year.

 Cigna was founded in 1792 when you select a long time standing company; you can feel confident in your coverage.
 Just like Aetna, Cigna has an A Rating with A.M Best company.